 POPULAR PLANTED AQUARIUM ALGAE EATING INHABITANTS;

-* Shrimp - such as cherry shrimp.The Red Cherry Shrimp (also known as cherry red) is a popular shrimp in the aquarium hobby.
+* Shrimp - such as cherry shrimp.The Red Cherry Shrimp is popular in the aquarium hobby.

 Picture is of a "berried" female carrying eggs.

-*Oto Catfish (genus Otocinclus)Popular non destructive algae eating catfish that usually mixes well in a planted community tank.
-Oto Catfish tolerate a wide pH range of 5.2-7.5 and prefer a temperature between 68 to 82 F (20- 28 C).
+*Oto Catfish (genus Otocinclus)This popular, non-destructive, algae-eating catfish usually mixes well in a planted community tank.
+Oto catfish tolerate a wide pH range of 5.2-7.5 and prefer a temperature between 68 to 82 F (20- 28 C).
 Otos grow to 1.5” (4 cm).

-Nerite Snails are an easy snail to keep.
-I would recommend you keep them in water with a pH above 7.0 and a GH over 150 ppm is best for these snails being that these are snails that breed in marine or brackish water (Wonder Shells are good for this).
-Even if these snails lay eggs in your freshwater tank, they will not hatch unless you provide brackish or marine water which keeps these snails from over populating.
-Nerite Snails almost exclusively eat algae and do not seem to harm plants at all and can clean up very heavy algae growths in a month or two.
+Nerite snails are an easy snail to keep.
+I would recommend you keep them in water with a pH above 7.0.
+A GH over 150 ppm is best for these snails because these are snails that breed in marine or brackish water (Wonder Shells are good for this).
+Even if these snails lay eggs in your freshwater tank, they will not hatch unless you provide brackish or marine water.
+This keeps these snails from overpopulating your tank, a real problem with, for example, common pond snails.
+Nerite snails almost exclusively eat algae and do not seem to harm plants at all.
+They can clean up very heavy algae growths in a month or two.

 For more about snail identification, please see this site: Various Freshwater Snails